Sam-Marshall/Scraping_Mars/README.md

 # Scraping_Mars

 This application was built to scrape the latest information about Mars and display it in one location.
 The project is driven by a Python backend featuring a scraper built on Selenium Webdriver, BeautifulSoup, and Pandas with routing provided by Flask.
 The scraped data is stored in MongoDB via the Pymongo driver.
+The data is visualized using HTML, CSS, and Bootstrap 3.3.7.

 The live app can be found here: https://mars-update-center.herokuapp.com/